rm-hull/wireframes/README.md

 ### Including in your project

-There *will be* a version hosted at [Clojars](https://clojars.org/rm-hull/wireframes).
+There *will be* a version hosted at [Clojars](https://clojars.org/rm-hull/wireframes) at some point soon.
 For leiningen include a dependency:

 ```clojure
 [rm-hull/wireframes "0.0.1"]